RReverser/duktape/doc/buffers.rst

 * Other Duktape C API changes to interact with Buffer objects.

-* Duktape.Buffer.prototype.toString() and Duktape.Buffer.prototype.valueOf():
-  what should their behavior be for slices?
-Currently slice information is lost, same as if Duktape.Buffer(obj) was called.

 * Node.js Buffer.isBuffer(): what is the best behavior for plain buffer and other buffer object values?

-* ToObject() coercion for a plain buffer now results in Duktape.Buffer because Duktape.Buffer is its "object counterpart" (similar to how a plain string has a String counterpart).
-This is consistent as a plain buffer also now inherits properties from Duktape.Buffer.prototype.
-It might make sense to make ArrayBuffer the object counterpart for plain buffers and deprecate Duktape.Buffer?

 * What to do with Node.js SlowBuffer, INSPECT_MAX_BYTES, and code that does ``require('buffer')``?